jitsejan/noths-pipeline/README.md

 # noths-pipeline

-Reviews-first Feefo data pipeline for NOTHS, with product and rating enrichment using DLT, dbt & Dagster.
+Reviews-first Feefo data pipeline for NOTHS, with product and rating enrichment using DLT, dbt & DuckDB.

 ## Quickstart
 ```bash